The whispering morning breeze always accompanies that dreadful blue hue that signals another day, one more beginning with but one outcome; an end.

-Ah, the first taste of contentment to bring in a new day.
-I take another sip and check on the coffee pot again; a few more minutes are needed, and I walk over to my chair that sits about four feet in front of the stove front.
+Ah, the first taste of contentment to bring in the new day.
+I take another sip and check on the coffee pot again, a few more minutes, and walk over to my chair that sits about seven feet in front of the stove front.

 Other than a single lantern and a few more candles here and there that’s pretty much it, nothing to brag about but nothing to be ashamed of either; bragging and shame, both nothing more than two sides of a worthless coin trying to be spent in a foreign country.

-That thing must be one hunrded and eighty pounds or so; glad Caleb was around for that one.
+That thing must be eighty pounds or so; glad Caleb was around for that one.